ATHLETIC HALL OF FAME

 2021 Inductees: Conroy Jefferies, Br.
 Francis Schmitz, 1982 Football Team

-Conroy Jeffries is one of the most decorated track and field athletes in Mount Michael history.
+Conroy Jeffries ’73 is one of the most decorated track and field athletes in Mount Michael history.
 Fairly quiet during his first two seasons, Jeffries did not place at state meet until his junior year when he finished 2nd in the 220 yard dash at the Nebraska State Track and Field Championships.
 Jeffries’ senior year he exploded onto the scene and set school records in the 200 meters (21.7) and the 400 meters (48.9).During his senior campaign, Jeffries won gold medals in the 220 yard dash (22.0), the 440 yard dash (50.2), the 880 yard dash (1:56:3), and anchored the 4 x 440 yard state champion relay team (3:29:2).
 Jeffries’ 32.5 points helped the Knights beat second place Howells 46-38 for the team title.
 The 1973 track team is the only team in school history to win a team title in track and field.
 Jefferies still holds the school record in the 400 meters.

 Br.
 Francis “Frankie” Schmitz was the definition of contributor.
 He was a sports enthusiast with a special love for Mount Michael athletics.
 He had an unwavering loyalty to Mount Michael athletics and was not afraid to challenge friend or foe to find a better athlete or team than a Mount Michael one.
-He was wellknown for his famous “predictions” of game’s outcome.
+He was well-known for his famous “predictions” of games’ outcome.
 Sometimes his zealous game time enthusiasm would find him next to Coach Kane after a big play or an official’s call giving the business to a player or to an official.
 Br.
-Francis’ love for Mount Michael athletics was most apparent when the lights were dimmed on the field or court and he could be
+Francis’s love for Mount Michael athletics was most apparent when the lights were dimmed on the field or court and he could be found washing, drying, and repairing uniforms in the Abbey laundry room into the wee hours.
+Br.
+Francis set the standard for what it means to be a contributor to Mount Michael athletics and help establish Mount Michael’s strong athletic tradition.

-1982 Football Team– Mount Michael’s 1982 state championship football team is the most dominate football team, to date, for the Knights.
+1982 Football Team– Mount Michael’s 1982 state championship football team is the most dominant football team to date for the Knights.
 On their way to the state title, the defensive line of Al Hageman, Tim Wilcox, Joe Hettinger, Roger Peterson, Kevin McCauley, and Rick Hanna helped the Knights shut out 9 of their 11 opponents.
 Backing up the line were Jeff Jamrog, and David Tamisiea, with Jeff Ciurej, Shane McCann, and Paul McCann in secondary.
 This Knights defense only allowed 19 points to be scored on them the entire season.
 The backfield of Paul McCann, Shane McCann, Clete Menke and Jeff Jamrog led a high-powered offense that averaged 27 points per game and scored 296 points for the year.
 After recording their undefeated regular season the Knights steam rolled McCook 24-0 in the first round of the state playoffs, blanked Lincoln Pius X 28-0, in the second and shut out O’Neill 38-0 in the state championship game.
 This state title helped earn Coach Jim “Killer” Kane recognition as the Omaha World Herald’s Boys Coach of the Year in the spring of 1983.
 The 1982 Mount Michael Knight football team is the only team in school history to have completed an undefeated season.

 2020